Lafayette Young

-Lafayette "Lafe" Young (May 10, 1848 – November 15, 1926) was a newspaper reporter and editor, and (briefly) a Republican Senator from Iowa.
+Lafayette "Lafe" Young (May 10, 1848 – November 15, 1926) was a newspaper reporter and editor, and a Republican Senator from Iowa.

 Early life and education

 Young was born in Monroe County, Iowa.
 His early education was acquired in the public schools and in printing offices at Albia, Iowa and Des Moines, Iowa.
 His first business establishment was a newspaper in Atlantic, Iowa, which he named the Telegraph.